nst/UniBinary/README.md

 UniBinary is an encoding format that maps data to Unicode characters.

-UniBinary stores:

-    - 2 ASCII-7 bits characters into 1 Unicode character
-    - 3 arbitrary bytes into 2 Unicode characters
+UniBinary stores 3 arbitrary bytes or 4 ASCII 7-bits characters into 2 Unicode characters.

-whereas Base64 stores 3 bytes into 4 ASCII characters.
+You can compare UniBinary with Base64, which stores 3 bytes into 4 ASCII characters:

             | UniBinary (Unicode) | Base64 (ASCII)
     --------+---------------------+----------------